aspentek/aspentek/java/projecttemplate/test/resources/README.md

-resources/config of the unit tests
+resources and configuration of the unit tests
 ======